w00tazn/esp-thread-br-sonoff-donglem/README.md

 Once connected via Ethernet or Wi-Fi:

 - Open the device IP address in a browser
-  (when using AP mode, an mDNS URL is shown and can be copied instead)
+  (when using AP mode (ESP-ThreadBR-XXXX), an mDNS URL is shown and can be copied instead)

 The OpenThread web interface allows: